songzhw/songzhw.github.io/security/2016-01-12-https-in-android.md

 ## Certificate

-In a real world, if you want to buy a diamond and enter a diamond shop, how do you to tell whether the diamond is genuine.
-As a normal person, you may not understand the diamond knowledge.
+In real life, if you want to buy a diamond and enter a diamond shop, how do you to tell whether the diamond is genuine.
+As a normal person, you may not have the diamond knowledge.
 But if the diamond has a licence that is issued by the US government, you may trust this shop.

 Certificate is the same.
 Certificate in the computer world, it may have some keys, another certificate (let's call it "B") .
 The key is what I need, and "B" is an license to prove this certificate is trustable.